Yenish people

-The Yenish (Jenische; Yéniche, Taïtch) are an itinerant group in Western Europe who live mostly in Germany, Austria, Switzerland, Luxembourg, Belgium, and parts of France, roughly centered on the Rhineland.
+The Yenish (Jenische; Yéniche, Taïtch, Jënesch) are an itinerant group in Western and Central Europe who live mostly in Germany, Austria, Switzerland, Luxembourg, Belgium, and parts of France, roughly centered on the Rhineland.
 The origins of the Yenish are unknown, though a number of theories for the group's origins have been proposed, including that the Yenish descended from members of the marginalised and vagrant poor classes of society of the early modern period, before emerging as a distinct group by the early 19th century.
 Most of the Yenish became sedentary in the course of the mid-19th to 20th centuries.

 Name

 The Yenish people as a distinct group, as opposed to the generic class of vagrants of the early modern period, emerged towards the end of the 18th century.
 The adjective jenisch is first recorded in the early 18th century in the sense of "cant, argot".
 (Note: The 1714 reference refers to the Rotwelsch cant, not its speakers, with no implication of an itinerant lifestyle.)
 A self-designation Jauner is recorded in 1793.
 (Note: Jauner is reported as a Rotwelsch term for vagrants in Swabia.
 Johann Ulrich Schöll, Abriß des Jauner- und Bettelwesens in Schwaben nach Akten und andern sichern Quellen von dem Verfasser des Konstanzer Hans.
 Stuttgart 1793.
 The author of the 1793 work identifies the vagrant populations of criminals as a recent phenomenon, originally due to vagrant soldiers in the Thirty Years' War and reinforced by later wars.)
 Jenisch remained strictly an adjective that refers to the language, not the people, until the first half of the 19th century.
 Jean Paul (1801) glosses jänische Sprache ("Yenish language") with "so nennt man in Schwaben die aus fast allen Sprachen zusammengeschleppte Spitzbubensprache" ("this is the term used in Swabia for an argot used by rogues which has been cobbled together from all sorts of languages").
 An anonymous author in 1810 argues that Jauner is a deprecating term, equivalent to card sharp, and that the proper designation for the people should be "jenische Gasche", "Gasche" being a slang word derived from the Romani term for "non-Romani".